gajayi2023/DATA_205/README.md

 **Vision Zero: Automating Validation and Relocation of Crash Location Data**

-This repository documents a capstone project for Montgomery County Community College's Data Science Certificate Program.
+This repository documents a capstone project for Montgomery College's Data Science Certificate Program.
 This project was in collaboration with Montgomery County's Vision Zero Initiative and the aim of the project was to review car crash locations from the Automated Crash Reporting System (ACRS) used by the county and suggest better